ctwitty/ctwitty.github.io/_posts/2016-11-09-Getting-an-image-on-the-e-ink-screen.md

 convert wave_sharpen.xbm wave_sharpen.png
 ```

 Image viewers (such as eog on Linux and Preview on OSX) recognize XBM files and will display the picture.
-It seems web browers don't, so I generated png's.
+It seems web browers do not, so I generated png's.

 The monochrome flag affects the dithering.
 It makes a difference when producing XBM's: